cyverse/irods-adm/coding-standards-bash.md

 #
 # Side Effects:
 #  The rodsLog on HOST will show a connection from the host
-#  that runs check_irods with the proxy user set to
+#  running check_irods with the proxy user set to
 #  "check_irods".
 If the call specifies SERVICE, check_irods
 #  will set the client to SERVICE.
 #